ntpeters/updot/README.md

 Updot is a dotfile update script that keeps your dotfiles in sync between computers via GitHub.

-This script copies the specified dotfiles to `~/dotfiles`, and then symlinks them back into their original locations.
+This script moves the specified dotfiles to `~/dotfiles`, and then symlinks them back into their original locations.

+Dotfiles are not deleted when they are removed from the home directory, they are instead backed up to `~/.dotfiles_backup`

 ##Usage
 Just run `updot.py`, and the rest should be handled for you.